Top 15 Best Evernote Alternatives You Can Use

 Price: $49.99

-Zoho Notebook is one of the coolest looking note taking app on this list.
-The app lets you easily create Notebooks which actually look like a real notebook.
-Inside, you can create text-notes, voice-notes, add pictures, and more.
+Zoho Notebook is one of the coolest-looking note-taking apps on this list.
+The app lets you easily create Notebooks that look like a real notebook.
+Inside, you can create text notes, voice notes, add pictures, and more.

 I also love the quick note feature of Zoho Notebook which is available for macOS.
-Basically, the app creates a menu bar app, clicking on which, you can record a quick note without even opening the app.
+The app creates a menu bar app, clicking on which, you can record a quick note without opening the app.

 Price: Free